 Review - Over 400+ submissions a year receive a written review on our social media pages regardless if they are selected to the festival or not as long as they receive a high score from our screeners.

 We're always at your disposal.
 If you need additional assistance or have any questions, concerns, or suggestions, please contact our customer service (UtahFilmAwards@gmail.com).
 You can also call us at +1 (801) 472-7702.

 Refund Policy: Because entries will have been processed and entered into the system, NO refunds will be granted.

 Projects from all over the world are eligible.
-Submissions DO NOT need to be made in Utah to qualify unless you are submitting in the MADE IN UTAH category.
+Submissions DO NOT need to be made in Utah to qualify.

 Select the category that most closely relates to your submission's type of program.
 You may enter the same production or program in multiple categories, including cast and crew categories.
 There is an entry fee for each category you enter.
 Individual entries are evaluated for their intrinsic merits – without comparing them with others.